-The AAMA 501.2 - Quality Assurance and Diagnostic Water Leakage Field Check of Installed Storefronts, Curtain Walls, and Sloped Glazing Systems is designed to aid in the water-tight testing of large glass areas meant to be permanently closed, such as store fronts, curtain walls, and sloped glazing systems.
+The AAMA 501.2 (Quality Assurance and Diagnostic Water Leakage Field Check of Installed Storefronts, Curtain Walls, and Sloped Glazing Systems) is designed to aid in the water-tight testing of large glass areas meant to be permanently closed, such as store fronts, curtain walls, and sloped glazing systems.

 For the actual test, a 5-foot section is chosen that bears both the frame and a joint in the glass.
 The nozzle is held 1-foot away from the glass and slowly moved back and forth for the duration of the 5-minute test.
 The chosen area is soaked from the lowest horizontal brace to any adjacent vertical framing.
 During the test, a member of the testing team will be inside to monitor the wallsand check for any leakage.
 Any amount of water greater that ½ ounce over the course of 5 minutes will be deemed a failure.

-When a leak is discovered: “Water leakage is defined as any uncontrolled water that appears on any normally exposed interior surfaces, that is not contained or drained back to the exterior, or that can cause damage to adjacent materials or finishes.”
+Water Leakage “Water leakage is defined as any uncontrolled water that appears on any normally exposed interior surfaces, that is not contained or drained back to the exterior, or that can cause damage to adjacent materials or finishes.”
 (From AAMA 501.2-03)

 If a leak is found, the wall must first dry completely, be sealed, and be re-tested.
 To pinpoint the weak spots in construction, a waterproof tape can be used to completely seal the area.
 All joints, gaskets, and framing elements are covered from the outside and removed in 5-foot sections to retest for the exact spot of leakage.
-If no leaks occur, the area stays uncovered and the test goes on.
+If no leaks occur, the area stays uncovered, and the test goes on.
 Any areas that have been taped due to leaking will have to be examined, repaired based on the recommendation of the architect, and re-tested.

-If you are looking for a reputable second or third party testing company to perform accurate professional testing, provide concise reports, and help you through the entire process, contact BDG today.
+If you are looking for a reputable second or third-party testing company to perform accurate professional testing, provide concise reports, and help you through the entire process, contact BDG today.
 We provide testing services throughout the United States from our headquarters located in Atlanta, GA.

 Give us a call to discuss your next AAMA 501.2 Hose Nozzle Testing Project.